*

 Standing (left to right): Alex Cunningham, George Fotheringham, Jock Hutchison, Willie McFarlane, Issac Mackie.
 Sitting: George Simpson, Alex Campbell, George Low, Fred McLeod and Jack Hobens.

 It was usual practice at this time, for the club professional to attend a member's summer house and teach the entire family for a month or more.
 Hobens travelled to Maine with Dwight Morrow on several occasions.
 Morrow's daughter Anne, married aviator Charles Lindbergh and Jack would often travel to his residence to teach.
-He also coached leading amateurs Gene Homans and Oswald Kirkby.
+He also coached leading amateurs Gene Homans and Oswald Kirkby three times Metropolitan Amateur Champion and three times New Jersey Amateur Champion.
+Jack Hobens partnered Oswald Kirkby in many Pro-Am tournaments representing Englewood Country Club.

-Jack's brother William Hobens emigrated in 1903 and joined Jack at Younkatah Country Club, Nutley, NJ.
-In 1911 his younger brother Robert 'Bob' Hoben was the first pro to be appointed to Shawnee Country Club, Shawnee-On-Delaware, PA.
-In 1923, they were joined by their 23 year old nephew Francis 'Frank' Hobens who was pro at Quetonset C.C, Westbrook, Connecticut (1925-26), then Massena C.C, New York (1927-30), before being appointed golf instructor at the New York Athletic Club.
-He lived with his wife Nellie from Illinois, daughter Margaret and son Thomas at 4024 Glenwood Road, Brooklyn, NY.
+In 1923, they were joined by their 23 year old nephew Francis 'Frank' Hobens who was assistant to Jack Hobens at Huntingdon Valley C.C.
+Frank shared the journey to America with golfers Bruce Heatly from Dunbar and James Langlands from Gullane.
+Frank Hobens was appointed pro at Quetonset C.C, Westbrook, Connecticut (1925-26), then Massena C.C, New York (1927-30), before being appointed golf instructor at the New York Athletic Club.
+He lived with his wife Nellie Adleman from Illinois, daughter Margaret and son Thomas at 4024 Glenwood Road, Brooklyn, NY.

 Jack Hobens was pro at Yountakah (1900); Glen Ridge (1901); Yountakah (1902-04); Englewood Country Club (1905-22); Knickerbocker (1927-1941) all in New Jersey, and Huntingdon Valley Country Club in Pennsylvania (1923-26).
 He was elected a Life Member of the PGA of America and one of his clubs is on display in the PGA headquarters along with 25 others clubs from the founding fathers.

-James R Thomson from the Horse Crook in North Berwick was also a member of the first PGA of America Executive Committee in 1916.
+James R Thomson from North Berwick was also a member of the first PGA of America Executive Committee in 1916.

-Jack Hobens died on 26th March 1944, aged 64 years at his home at 134, West Hudson Avenue, Englewood, NJ.
+Jack suffered from a physical disability and retired at the age of 60 years.
+He died on 26th March 1944, at his home at 164, West Hudson Avenue, Englewood, NJ.
 He had five daughters and at the time of his death three sons serving in the Marine Corps in WW2.
-In 2005, Jack Hobens grandson Brook wrote."
+In 2005, Jack Hobens grandson Frank wrote."
 He was a lovely man who came from nothing and made quite a success for himself and his family.
-When he died, he left each of his children a house and a portfolio of Blue Chips that provided nicely for my grandmother for some thirty years of widowhood.
+When he died, he left my grandmother several houses and a substantial stock portfolio that provided for her for some thirty years of widowhood.
 My Mom was the eldest of their eight children."

 In 2004, the PGA opened a historical center at PGA Village in Port St. Lucie, Florida where Jack Hobens was one of the original inductees into the PGA Golf Professional Hall Of Fame.
 His granddaughter, Barbara Hobens Feldt and her family were invited guests at the PGA's ninetieth anniversary celebrations at the Hotel Martinique, New York City in 2006.